lujain-khalil/Arabic-LLMs-Bias-Eval/README.md

-# Measuring Bias in Contextual Embeddings Across Arabic and Western Terms
+# Exploring Cultural Biases of Arabic-Speaking Large Language Models: A Word Embedding Perspective
-_Lujain Khalil, Dara Varam, Arwa Bayoumy and Dr. Alex Aklson_
+_Lujain Khalil, Arwa Bayoumy, Dara Varam, and Dr. Alex Aklson_

 This repository contains the necessary code to run and replicate results for our paper, titled "Dates Over Donuts: Measuring Embedding Biases Across Arabic and Western Terms."

-We also include the results included in the paper, as generated through the code.
+We also include the paper results, as generated through the code.
 A small tutorial on running experiments is also included for the viewer's convenience.

 ![alt text](https://github.com/lujain-khalil/MLR503-Project/blob/main/Figures/MLR503%20System%20Overview.png)